fusioncharts/dev_centre_docs/getting-started/java/your-first-chart-using-java.md

 #### Functional Attributes

 Functional attributes let you control a variety of functional elements on the chart.
-For example, you can opt to show/hide data labels or, data values.
+For example, you can opt to show/hide data labels or data values.
 You can also set chart limits and extended properties.
-The list of functional attributes used in the above code are:
+The functional attributes used in the above code are:

 * `caption` sets the caption of the chart.
 * `subcaption` sets the sub-caption of the chart.